Business logic based data archival & retention - Pega Platform

 What I learnt?

-• Small configuration power given to operators can unlock outsized operational and cost benefits often an order of magnitude more impactful than a purely cosmetic UX improvement.
+• Small configuration power given to operators can unlock high operational and cost benefits often an order of magnitude more impactful than a purely cosmetic UX improvement.

 • Aligning early with engineering on data models and sampling strategies is essential for preview accuracy and performance.